 There has been a boom in popularity in recent years for the standing desk.
 Traditional chair-and-desk combos are beginning to take a back seat as more people opt for a standing in the workplace.
 But does this mean standing desks are necessarily the best way to work?
-Let’s find out.
+Let’s find out and put an end to the standing desk vs. chair debate.

 There are so many types of desk chair on the market that claim to improve posture with their ergonomic designs it’s oftentimes forgotten that sitting itself could be the cause of discomfort.